Zindzi01/RAG-late-chunking-AI-Chatbot/README.md

-# Barbados Licensing Authority RAG Chatbot
+# AI Powered RAG Chatbot

-This project is an AI-powered chatbot that uses a Retrieval-Augmented Generation (RAG) pipeline with adaptive late chunking to answer questions based on Barbados Licensing Authority (BLA) documents.
+This project is an AI-powered chatbot that uses a Retrieval-Augmented Generation (RAG) pipeline with adaptive late chunking to answer questions based on Barbados Licensing Authority (BLA) documents found on https://bla.gov.bb/.

 The system ingests structured JSON data, converts it into vector embeddings, stores it in a Qdrant vector database, and serves responses through a Flask API using an LLM via OpenRouter.